rbtylee/tutorial-jsonc/tutorial/list.md

 ```

+**Note:** in the section [JSON Pointers](https://github.com/rbtylee/tutorial-jsonc/blob/master/tutorial/edit2.md) we will see yet another method for accessing an arrays value at a specified index.

 ## Looping Through an Array

 One can loop thru a JSON array in the same fashion as one loops thru a C array.